-Why do you decide to exhibit at Spring Fair and Autumn Fair?
+Why do you decide to exhibit at Spring and Autumn Fair?

-Participating in Spring Fair and Autumn Fair is an opportunity to connect with our existing retail partners, nurture those relationships, and explore avenues for growth within our network.
+Participating in Spring and Autumn Fair is an opportunity to connect with our existing retail partners, nurture those relationships, and explore avenues for growth within our network.

-What is your concept in putting the stand together?Our approach involves creating a colourful and inviting space that reflects our new brand identity.
-We go for an open layout that encourages discussions with visitors, eliminating barriers to them coming over to say hello.After the show, follow up diligently on leads, maintaining thorough records and employing persistence in nurturing potential connections.
+What is your concept in putting the stand together?

+Our approach involves creating a colourful and inviting space that reflects our new brand identity.
+We go for an open layout that encourages discussions with visitors, eliminating barriers to them coming over to say hello.